-4. CAREC's strategic advantages and the implications of key global and regional developments on the CAREC Program are examined in Section III.
+on the CAREC Program are examined in Section 3 (Global and Regional Context of CAREC 2020).
 Developments in the Eurasian region surrounding CAREC have reinforced the importance of its strategic position.
-As global trade and investment flows recover and rebalance in the aftermath of the 2008 financial crisis, great potential opportunities emerge for the CAREC region to prosper through an increased focus on trade.
+As global trade and investment flows recover and rebalance in the aftermath of the 2008 financial crisis, great potential opportunities are emerging for the CAREC region to prosper through an increased focus on trade.
 This section also details some of the main external and internal challenges that CAREC must overcome to fulfill this potential.

-5. Section IV argues the rationale for enhancing the CAP and tightening CAREC's strategic focus to allow CAREC to harness the wealth of its opportunities.
-Two strategic objectives for 2011-2020 have been crafted to strengthen and accelerate Program implementation through a more well-defined set of operational and time-bound priorities.
-Section V lays down the institutional arrangements essential for achieving CAREC's re-aligned strategic objectives.
-It is envisaged that the next decade will witness more efficient business processes in the system of national and sector focal points, as well as in the regional mechanisms, a more dynamic partnership between the public and the private sector, and better coordination and synergy among the multilateral institutions involved in CAREC and the engagement of a wider group of stakeholders across the Eurasian region.
+Section 4 (Crafting Strategy 2020: Focus, Action, Results) argues the rationale for enhancing the CAP and tightening CAREC's strategic focus to allow CAREC to harness a wealth of opportunity.
+Two strategic objectives-expanding trade and improving competitiveness-for 2011-2020 have been crafted to strengthen and accelerate Program implementation through a better defined set of operational and time-bound priorities.
+Section 5 (Implementing CAREC 2020) lays down the institutional arrangements essential for achieving CAREC's realigned strategic objectives.
+It is envisaged that the next decade will witness more efficient business processes in the system of national and sector focal points, as well as in the regional mechanisms; a more dynamic partnership between the public and the private sectors; and better coordination and synergy among the multilateral institutions involved in CAREC and the engagement of a wider group of stakeholders across the Eurasian region.